 - Now it goes to the electronics.
 We solder the Arduino with the LED strips and the real-time clock module.
 It doesn’t matter if you use a hole board or solder the cables directly.
 As an add-on, you can add the radio clock receiver module DCF77, but this is not absolutely necessary.
 The real-time clock module with its battery always keeps the current time.
 But without using the radio receiver you have to flash the Arduino again when changing the battery of the RTC module.

 - The next step is to flash the software to the Arduino.
 The complete source code can be found here on GitHub.
 It also describes which additional libraries need to be installed in the Arduino IDE.
-While connecting to a computer via USB, the switch must be turned off.
+While connecting to a computer via USB, the small switch must be turned off (to prevent damage to the Arduino due to the high current drawn by the LEDs).

 - So that the letters shine as a whole and not the individual LEDs are visible, we now stick a simple sheet of white paper on the back of the glass plate.
 Then we fix the grid with hot glue on the glass plate.